 CSS Modules Available:

-+ specific modules for your use caseBuilt-in dark theme support with CSS custom properties:
+core.css + specific modules for your use caseBuilt-in dark theme support with CSS custom properties:

 import { ThemeManager, ThemeSwitcher } from 'mithril-materialized';